-A one day event where people of the African diaspora join together to support the black owned bars in their neighborhood.
-Crawlers will be dressed in whatever makes them feel black and beautiful, for a day of unity, fellowship, and fun!
+A one day event where people of the African diaspora join together to support the Black-owned bars in their neighborhoods.
+Crawlers will be dressed in whatever makes them feel unapologetically Black and beautiful.
+It's a day of unity, fellowship, and fun!

-Presented by Kerry Coddett's Operation Mobilize, Kwanzaa Crawl is a bar crawl that will take place on the first day of Kwanzaa, Monday, December 26, 2016 in Brooklyn, New York.
-It will support local, minority-owned businesses in the Bed-Stuy, Crown Heights, Prospect Heights, Clinton Hill, Fort Greene and Park Slope neighborhoods.
+Presented by Kerry Coddett's Operation Mobilize, Kwanzaa Crawl is a bar crawl that will take place on the first day of Kwanzaa, Tuesday, December 26, 2017 in Brooklyn & Harlem, New York.
+It will support local, Black and Brown-owned businesses in Bed-Stuy, Crown Heights, Prospect Heights, Clinton Hill, Fort Greene, Park Slope, and Harlem.
 The crawl is focused on the social aspect of building community, and facilitates the creation of economic empowerment within our community.

 GET YOUR CRAWL ON!

 Get A Cup!*